Lackawanna Coal Mine Tour

 Explore 300 feet beneath the earth through an anthracite coal mine in Scranton, PA, that originally opened in 1860.
 Follow your guide through the winding underground gangways and tunnels past three different veins of coal.
 Listen as they take you back in time and show you how men and boys heroically worked to heat a nation and fuel the Industrial Revolution.

 The Lackawanna County Coal Mine Tour is a National Award Winning History Attraction.
 Descend slowly into the earth in a mine car as you enter the old Slope #190.
 Watch the sky slowly disappear.
 Soon you’ve reached “the foot”.
-Then explore 300 feet beneath the earth through an anthracite coal mine originally opened in 1860.
+Then explore 300 feet beneath the earth through an anthracite coal mine.

-The box office opens at 10:00 AM.
-While waiting for your tour you can watch our introductory video about mining in our theater that is located in the interpretive center where the tickets for the tour are sold.
+The descent down the slope takes 3-4 minutes.
+The walking portion of the tour is approximately a 1/2 mile and lasts one hour.
+The temperature in the mine is 53°F year-round.
+A light jacket and comfortable shoes are recommended.
+While waiting for your tour, you can watch an introductory video about mining in the theater that is located in the interpretive center - where the tickets for the tour are sold.

 More to Explore